imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

 #The WorkflowManager
 The WorkflowManager is the central interface for each implementation of an Imixs-Workflow Engine.
 This interface provides the general functionality to create, process and search Workitems.
 The WorkflowManager instantiates the [WorkflowKernel](./workflowkernel.html) to process a WorkItem and provides the implementation of a Model.
-The WorkflowManager can be used by an application to process and search Workitems and provide the environment for the business logic implemented by the plug-ins.
+The WorkflowManager can be used by an application to process and search Workitems and provide the environment for the business logic implemented by the plugins.
 The [WorkflowManager Service](../engine/workflowservice.html) implements the WorkflowManager based on the JEE architecture.

-##Workflow Plug-Ins
+## The Plugin-API
-The general workflow functions and also application specific business logic is provided by [plug-in api](./plugin-api.html).
-The WorkflowManager can register a specific set of plug-ins to be called by the WorkflowKernel when processing a Workitem.
+The general workflow functions and also application specific business logic is provided by [Plugin API](./plugin-api.html).
+The WorkflowManager can register a specific set of plugins to be called by the WorkflowKernel when processing a Workitem.
 A typical code example is structured as follows:

     ....
     // init WorkflowKernel
     WorkflowKernel workflowKernel =new org.imixs.workflow.WorkflowKernel(workflowContext);
-    // register Plug-ins.....
+    // register plugins.....
     workflowKernel.registerPlugin("org.imixs.workflow.plugins.AccessPlugin");
     workflowKernel.registerPlugin("org.imixs.workflow.plugins.HistoryPlugin");
     // processing workitem...